-Specific mechanisms for developing airway patency with OAs are not well understood.
-A conundrum exists in that all subjects subjectively self-reported "improvement in sleep", while the data indicates poor anatomic responders did not have an improvement in upright awake axial airway volume.
-A recent paper using Oral Appliances (MAD), measuring AHI improvement reports, partly clarifies this enigma with similar findings.
-"At first follow-up after MAD delivery, non-responders (no AHI improvement) reported less tiredness upon awakening (p = 0.003), better sleep quality (p = 0.005), and greater subjective improvement (p = 0.012) than (AHI improvement) responders.
+AHI improvement) reported less tiredness upon awakening (P = 0.003), better sleep quality (P = 0.005), and greater subjective improvement (P = 0.012) than (AHI improvement) responders.
 Among significant OSA symptoms, tiredness upon awakening, poorer sleep quality, and less subjective improvement were consistently found as predictors of (AHI improvement) treatment response....
-This incongruity further complicates the determination of an appropriate endpoint to MAD advancement by the qualified dentist as in routine clinical setting...76
+This incongruity further complicates the determination of an appropriate endpoint to MAD advancement by the qualified dentist as in routine clinical setting...."

-Enigmatically, we also report upright awake poor anatomic responders as less than 16% axial airway enlargement, subjectively self-reporting sleep improvement.
-A small portion of the latter may have some degree of patency improvement due to mild airway improvement and unknown factors possibly indirectly affecting lateral wall tissue tonus.6 Additionally, a placebo effect may exist known psychologically as "response bias" / "courtesy bias", or as placebo effect.
-With the former, an OA subject wishes to assist in the treatment process by telling the practitioner what he desires to hear.
-Ideally, all subjective subject responses should be properly verified by measurable data as with polysomnography.
+Enigmatically, upright awake poor anatomic responders as less than 16% axial airway enlargement, subjectively self-reporting sleep improvement, is also reported.
+A small portion of the poor responder patients may have some degree of patency improvement due to mild airway improvement and unknown factors possibly indirectly affecting lateral wall tissue tonus.6 Additionally, a placebo effect may exist known psychologically as response bias / courtesy bias, or placebo effect.
+With the placebo effect, a patient with an OA wants to assist in the treatment process by telling the practitioner what he desires to hear.
+Ideally, all subjective patient responses should be properly verified by measurable data as with polysomnography.

-Differences in mandibular motion and structure relate to unpredictable alterations of airway volume.27 Appliances protruding the mandible often combine with confounding vertical anatomical and rotational effects.
-For example, hyper-divergent subjects with increased clockwise rotation of the mandible on wide opening can re-position soft and hard tissues, moving the tongue posteriorly and obstructing airway structures.5 Compounding this effect, obtusely angled OA distention jigs and appliance thickness may produce unwanted vertical effects due to disocclusion before protrusion.
-Increasing vertical elements lead to mandibular posterior rotations causing a 0.3 mm reduction in the range of mandibular advancement for every 1 mm of vertical opening.6 For subjects with a backward opening pattern of Posselt's envelope, an OA may be even less effective for OSA treatment.5-13 Only 50 - 61% AHI reduction are typically gained using oral appliances for OSA.^{5,19,20} Application of oral appliances are often indiscriminate, relying upon idiosyncratic aspects of muscular tension of pharyngeal musculature to improve airway instead of "non-muscular" inflation with a CPAP/BiPAP for patency.5 It is beyond the scope of this structural model to incorporate additional variables of neuromuscular, Central Nervous System, oro-pharyngeal flaccidity, obesity and aging issues.
-Instead, thirty-six different possible interactive anatomical aspects of OSA are suggested.
-Figure 2.28

-Certain associations have previously been identified as balancing factors contributing to interconnectivity for patency including: airway lumen, EMGgg (genioglossus electromyogram), biomechanical influence and pharyngeal shape.5 A relationship of AHI reduction with a specified minimal axial airway area with OA use is plausibly implied and recommends further study.
+Differences in mandibular motion and structure relate to unpredictable alterations of airway volume.27 Appliances protruding the mandible often combine with confounding vertical anatomic and rotational effects.
+For example, patients with hyper-divergence and increased clockwise rotation of the mandible on wide opening can reposition soft and hard tissues, moving the tongue posteriorly and obstructing airway structures.5 Compounding this effect, obtusely angled OA distention jigs and appliance thickness may produce unwanted vertical effects due to disocclusion before protrusion.
+Increasing vertical elements lead to mandibular posterior rotations causing a 0.3mm reduction in the range of mandibular advancement for every 1 mm of vertical opening.6 For patients with a backward opening pattern of Posselt envelope of motion, an OA may be even less effective for OSA treatment.5-13 Only 50% to 61% AHI reduction is typically gained using OAs for OSA.^{5,19,20} Application of OAs is often indiscriminate, relying on idiosyncratic aspects of muscular tension of pharyngeal musculature to improve airway instead of nonmuscular inflation with a continuous positive airway pressure/bilevel positive airway pressure for patency.5 It is beyond the scope of this structural model to incorporate additional variables of neuromuscular, central nervous system, or oro-pharyngeal flaccidity, obesity, and aging issues.
+Instead, 36 different possible interactive anatomic aspects suggested28 of (Figure OSA are 2).
+Certain associations have previously been identified as balancing factors contributing to interconnectivity for patency, including: airway lumen, genioglossus electromyogram activity, biomechanical influence, and pharyngeal shape.5 A relationship between AHI reduction with a specified minimal axial airway area with OA use is plausibly implied and requires further study.